 Informal notes analyzing/exploring key issues in the readings + at least one thoughtful response to a classmate’s post.
 When the schedule assigns reading posts, go to the class Discussion forum on Canvas and select the correct one—they are numbered.
 Your notes should offer a real engagement with the material that takes us into the text, offering quotes and page numbers, and posing questions and/or offering reflections on passages or ideas.
 IOW: get in there and engage the text—think, think, think.
 Your response to your classmates’s notes should be equally specific and thoughtful.

-Your notes are to be posted by 8 pm Monday Night when they are due on a Tuesday; by 8 pm Wednesday Night when they are due on a TH–this gives everyone time to respond to a classmate’s post by class time.
+Your notes are to be posted by 8 pm Sunday Night when they are due on a Monday; by 8 pm Tuesday Night when they are due on a Wednesday–this gives everyone time to respond to a classmate’s post by class time.
 For full credit you must complete the notes on time.
 I’ll take 5% off for each day a set of notes is late.

 - For a 5 (100%): You’ll not only follow the instructions exactly but wow us with your insight and demonstrate extra effort, citing several passages along with the correct page or paragraph numbers.
 Your notes, though informal, will be well-written and proofread, with few errors or typos.